typed-macro/typed-macro/README.md

 Runtime options are roughly composed of the transformer's, the filter's, and the type renderer's, and **these options are available in functions/types that wrap the Runtime**(i.e., MacroPlugin, MacroManager).
-For example, there is a `parserPlugins` that can configure the Babel parser plugins used in parsing source files, and `maxRecursion` sets the maximum number of traversals;
+For example, there is a `parserPlugins` that can configure the Babel parser plugins used in parsing source files, and `maxRecursions` sets the maximum number of traversals;
 `typesPath` can specify the file path to which the Runtime writes the generated types;
 `exclude` and `include` determine which files can be expanded by the macro and which files are always skipped.